sebaswvv/QuizMaster/README.md

 [x] - Show the username of the person that made a public quiz
 [x] - style the login modal
 [x] - style register page
+[x] - filteren and pagination op GET
+[] - Make component of question block (play  & participate)
+[] - finish socker implement
 [] - Check if there are components where needed
-[x] - filteren and pagination op GET
 [] - alwaysreturn error msg
 [] - add some information on the homepage of the website
 [] - update audience and issuer to work on remote